-After a kit demonstration by Rab, each new recruit cut the wooden block which will one day become their prized ‘diamond’ award for completing training and passing the final assessment.
+After a kit demonstration, each new recruit cut the wooden block which will one day become their prized ‘diamond’ award for completing training and passing the final assessment.

 Then came the ‘Animal Farm’ task that would decide the group’s collective name, to be regarded as a badge of honour as their shared trials and tribulations through training develop their esprit de corps.